JimHPerry/psfx/README.md

 In my experience, the quality and availability of SFX pales in comparison to what is available for VFX.
 When I cast firebolt, I want to hear the whoosh of the flames, the smash of the impact, and the crackling of the afterburn – and I want to hear a sound that reflects the animation I see on the screen!

 I also just really enjoy making sounds and I am happy to share what I do.
+It would be great if people could give me suggestions and feedback!

 # What is the goal of this module?